Utah Valley Express: History

 As the initial route was nearing finalization in early 2013, Brigham Young University announced that it was closing a portion of East Campus Drive.
 Even though none of the (then current) Utah Valley Express route ran along this road (although it had been previously anticipated), the closure of this five lane road would affect traffic on nearby streets, primarily 900 East.
 Since the traffic projections were based upon the use of East Campus Drive, it became prudent to re-assess the portion of the route in the area of 900 East to ensure that the previously preferred route was still the best option.
 As part of this discussion many alternatives arose, but the original route kept, with a few modifications.
 One of the major considerations for keeping the original route was the strong possibility of losing federal funding, as well as substantial financial support from the Mountainland Association of Governments.

 Other changes that were made later in the process included the stop that was initially planned to be located at about 1100 North 900 East.
 It was first moved slightly north to just north of Birch Lane/Heritage Drive in front of the BYU Creamery.
 However, this stop was later eliminated altogether in favor of two new stops, one on the southeast edge of BYU campus (on 900 North) and one on the northeast edge of campus (on University Parkway), at the south entrance to the Missionary Training Center.
 Additional improvement recommendations were also added along 900 East, including 10 ft sidewalks.

 In March 2015 the Federal Transit Administration approved the Environmental Assessment submitted by UTA in late 2014 with a "Finding of No Significant Impact."

 In April 2016, Provo City and Orem City voted to approve a 50-year lease agreement allowing UTA to construct dedicated lanes and other improvements on local roads owned by Provo and Orem (mainly on 700 North in Provo and near UVU in Orem).
 However, this decision received significant opposition from some residents.

 Service began with a soft opening on August 13, 2018, while the station platforms were being finished and was formally opened on January 9, 2019, with several dignitaries in attendance including BYU President Kevin J. Worthen, Provo mayor Michelle Kaufusi, UVU President Astrid S. Tuminez, Orem mayor Richard Brunst, and mascots Cosmo the Cougar and Willy the Wolverine.

-Through 2023 there is no fee to ride on the UVX thanks to a federal grant from the U.S. Department of Transportation.
+Through 2023, there was no fee to ride on the UVX thanks to a federal grant from the U.S. Department of Transportation.
+This was later extended another year, with fares being implemented starting on August 18, 2024.